runwiththerhythm/growing-guide/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/runwiththerhythm/growing-guide)](https://www.github.com/runwiththerhythm/growing-guide/commits/main)
 [![GitHub repo size](https://img.shields.io/github/repo-size/runwiththerhythm/growing-guide)](https://www.github.com/runwiththerhythm/growing-guide)

-⚠️ INSTRUCTIONS ⚠️

 Growing Guide is a beginner friendly, informative and interactive gardening app.
 This app was created with beginner gardeners and seasonal growers in mind.
-We wanted a calm, helpful space where you could quickly see what to plant and when, without the overwhelm.
+I sought to create a calm, helpful space where you could quickly see what to plant and when, without the overwhelm.

 You can explore the growing guide in two ways: by individual plants or by month, helping you plan ahead or just stay in sync with the season.

 The design is kept simple, fun, and friendly

-Don't add screenshots for the README/TESTING into your `assets` or `static` folders.
-Create a new folder at the root-level called `documentation`.
-Consider creating sub-directories within `documentation` to handle things like `wireframes`, `features`, `validation`, `responsiveness`, etc.

 **Site Mockups**
 *([amiresponsive](https://ui.dev/amiresponsive?url=https://runwiththerhythm.github.io/growing-guide), [techsini](https://techsini.com/multi-mockup), etc.)*
-Having issues generating site mockups?
-This is likely due to security policies with your deployed site.
-If you open up your DevTools, there may be an error referencing `X-Frame-Options`.

-For Chrome users, head over to http://bit.ly/3iRPn4u and install the extension within your browser.
-Once installed, navigate back to the mockup site of your choice.
-You should find your site rendering in the various devices now.

-Alternatively, open your project in Gitpod and run the server.
-Once the site is running, click the `Ports` tab from your Gitpod Terminal.
-Click the padlock on the appropriate port for your project (`Flask: 5000`, `Django: 8000`).
-This will make your local page public temporarily.
-Now, copy the URL of your live-preview page into the responsive tool above.
-You should find your site rendering in the various devices.

-🛑 --- END ---- 🛑

 ![screenshot](documentation/mockup.png)

 source: [growing-guide amiresponsive](https://ui.dev/amiresponsive?url=https://runwiththerhythm.github.io/growing-guide)

-> [!IMPORTANT]
-> The examples in these templates are strongly influenced by the Code Institute walkthrough project called "Love Maths".

 ## UX